eliassink/eliassink/README.md

 Hi, I'm Elias Sink!
-I'm studying mathematics and computer science.
-This Github account is for my schoolwork and personal projects.
+As of October 2023, I'm an undergraduate studying mathematics at UMass Amherst.
+I'm interested in algebraic geometry.